 A. Workings of Satan Are Against the Truth

 Paul’s counsel to the Thessalonians poignantly described the spiritual climate in the last days.
-Antichrist would rise on the tidal wave of deception within the religious community.
+The Man of Sin will rise on the tidal wave of deception within the religious community.
 These prophecies do not speak of political or governmental deceptions.
 They speak of spiritual deceptions.
 “All power and signs and lying wonders,” designed to undermine even the most stalwart of saints.
-Never in the history of the world has Satan been more deceptive than in the endtime.
-Paul compared the endtime deception to the experience Moses had in Pharaoh’s court.
-“Now as Jannes and Jambres withstood Moses, so do these also resist the truth: men of corrupt minds, reprobate concerning the faith,” (2 Timothy 3:8).
-Beware of anything that looks amazingly like the true Church yet it does not preach the foundational doctrines of the original New Testament church.
+Never in the history of the world has Satan been more deceptive than in the last days.

 B. Without Truth We Perish

-Paul warned about people who perish because they never received the love of the truth.
-We must love more than gospel music, dramas, and church fellowship meetings.
+Paul warned about people who perish because they never received the love of the Truth.
+We must love Truth more than gospel music, dramas, and Church fellowship meetings.
 Any congregation and any denomination can furnish those things.
-But a church that loves truth will preach the whole counsel of God.
+But a Church that loves Truth will preach the whole counsel of God.

 C. Without a Love for Truth, We Can Be Deceived.
 With A Love for Truth We Can Be Saved.